-Applicants who wish to bring out any biological specimens for research purposes are to apply for a Letter of Authorisation and /or Export Permits (both valid for one month and for one-time usage only) from the Agri-Food and Veterinary Authority of Singapore (AVA).
+Applicants who wish to bring out any biological specimens for research purposes are to apply for a Letter of Authorisation (LOA) and /or Export Permits (both valid for one month and for one-time usage only).
 Applications are to be supported with documents stating the nature of the research, and are subjected to approval on a case-to-case basis.

-Flora specimens (live/ dead / preserved plants including aquatic, ornamentals) can be exported with a phytosanitary certificate, or other pre-shipment treatment or lab certification as required by the importing country, from AVA.
-The phytosanitary application can be found at the AVA website (under e-Services-Online application for phytosanitary certificate).
+Flora specimens (live/ dead / preserved plants including aquatic, ornamentals) can be exported with a phytosanitary certificate, or other pre-shipment treatment or lab certification as required by the importing country.
+The phytosanitary application can be found here (application for phytosanitary certification).

-Please note for species protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the export of CITES specimens (such as some orchids, butterflies or mammalian tissue samples) requires the application of an additional permit (CITES permit) from AVA.
+Please note for species protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the export of CITES specimens (such as some orchids, butterflies or mammalian tissue samples) requires the application of an additional permit (CITES permit).
 The CITES export permit would only be granted for legally acquired or collected specimens.
-Please visit the CITES website to check if the specimen is of a CITES species, and refer to the AVA website (under e-Services>LicenceOne) for procedures in exporting CITES specimens.
+Please visit the CITES website to check if the specimen is of a CITES species, and refer to the license application page for procedures in exporting CITES specimens.

-Applicants who wish to bring in any biological specimens for research purposes are to apply for a Letter of Authorisation (LOA) and /or Import Permits (both valid for one month and for one-time usage only) from the Agri-Food and Veterinary Authority of Singapore (AVA).
+Applicants who wish to bring in any biological specimens for research purposes are to apply for a Letter of Authorisation (LOA) and /or Import Permits (both valid for one month and for one-time usage only).
 Applications are to be supported with documents stating the nature of the research and are subjected to approval on a case-to-case basis.

 The LOA is applicable for import of live/dead/preserved terrestrial reptiles, amphibians, arachnids or other insects; while Import Permits apply to all other live/dead/ preserved biological specimens, including mammals, birds, fishes, crustaceans, aquatic molluscs, turtles, marine sponges, plants and tissue samples.
 In addition, import of live animals / plants require veterinary / photosanitary certifications to certify the health conditions of the animals / plants.
-Please refer to the AVA website (under e-Services>LicenseOne) for the details.
+Please refer to the license application page for the details.

-Please note that for species protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the import of CITES specimens requires the application of an additional permit (CITES import permit) from AVA.
+Please note that for species protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the import of CITES specimens requires the application of an additional permit (CITES import permit).
 The CITES import permit would only be granted for legally acquired or collected specimens, and for which a CITES export permit has been obtained from the CITES authorities of the exporting country.
-Please visit the CITES website to check if the specimen is of a CITES species, and also refer to the AVA website (under e-Services>LicenseOne) for procedures on importing CITES specimens.
+Please visit the CITES website to check if the specimen is of a CITES species, and also refer to the license application page for procedures on importing CITES specimens.

 You are required to specify in the research permit application form whether the research is for commercial or non-commercial purpose.
 If your research is at present non-commercial, but there is a potential for commercial spin-offs later, you will need to engage in a separate negotiation process at that time.
 A false declaration, or failure to specify commercial intent, may lead to withdrawal of an existing research permit and refusal of future research permits, for the researcher(s) and their institution(s).